An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 If you are looking for a panoramic view of Cluj-Napoca, the Citadel Park, or Cetățuia Park in Romanian, is the perfect place to go.
 Located on a hilltop across the Someșul Mic river, the Citadel Park is the perfect place to watch the sun set behind the gorgeous city of Cluj.

 Anyone visiting Cluj-Napoca without experiencing some of its nightlife is missing out.
-Home of many students from universities, the nightlife in Cluj is perfect for anyone young or young at heart.
+Home of many universities, the nightlife in Cluj is perfect for anyone young or young at heart.

 Many students gather on the popular Piezisa Street, also nicknamed Cluj’s student street.
 With dozens of bars and clubs concentrated on Piezisa Street, visitors will unquestionably have a crazy night here!